-Learning the pitfalls of portfolio (mis)management at an early age
+Learning the pitfalls of portfolio (mis)management

 I almost had to forfeit the spoils of a national share-picking competition in high school economics.
 True story.
 Representing a suburban-Chicago region of the state of Illinois, my team consisted of a group of simultaneously know-it-all, semi-capable, and lazy adolescent males.
 A toxic combination if there ever was one.
 We loafed our way through the competition with a couple of decent ideas drawn from our life experience (sport and video gaming) but won with a lucky all-in bet on Disney (DIS) in the final days.
 The market was in the midst of dot com mania and Disney had just purchased ESPN and like Tony Soprano’s ducks or Warren Buffett’s boats, we rode the rising tide.

 The assignment required us to manage our portfolio properly, record transactions, dividends, fees, etc., all by hand, in order to teach us basic portfolio mathematics, the glory of compounding, and the benefits of buy and hold.
 We had done none of this.
 We explained to the girls in the class that we were future Wall Street Masters of the Universe due to our risk-loving, swashbuckling ways, and one day we’d have departments of people doing this for us.
 Fortunately, we were forced to submit our transactions along the way to the teacher so she could act as ombudsman.
 We were announced as the regional winner, but had to accurately match our recorded return with the teacher’s.
 Essentially, we had to explain why we won.
 Uh oh.